ArmToros27/Toros_Doctrine/README.md

 These three conditions will work if AI is endowed with logical analysis, which is already a reality.

+An algorithm for filtering and prioritizing questions and answers may also be required.

 Date: July 23, 2025

 ---